 The most common language spoken in the Upton

-neighborhood is English, spoken by 91.7% of households.
-Other important languages spoken here include Spanish and Italian.
+neighborhood is English, spoken by 93.3% of households.
+Some people also speak Spanish (2.1%).